billyweisberg/BlazorAIChat/readme.md

 If you encounter an error indicating that the deployment has failed, please verify whether the web application has been created.
 If it has, access the deployment center logs to determine if the code deployment is still in progress.
 Due to the time required for code compilation and deployment, the portal may incorrectly report a timeout error while the deployment is ongoing.
 By continuously monitoring the deployment status, you should see it complete successfully, resulting in the website being deployed.

 #### Important Azure Deployment Notes
 The button above will deploy Azure services that will be billed against your Azure subscription.
 The deployment template allows you to choose region, web app SKU, AI Chat model, AI embed model, along with OpenAI capacity size.
 These options will impact the cost of the deployed solutions.
 Since the automatic deployment uses the Azure App Service build feature, it will use a significant amount of local web storage to complete the build process.
 After the web site has been deployed you can open the App Service console and run the command `dotnet nuget locals all --clear` to clear the local Nuget package store which will reclaim over 800MB of storage.
 After running that command you may be able to scale down to the Azure App Service Plan free SKU.
 If you do not configure Azure AI Search or PostgreSQL, the web server's file storage is used for knowledge storage.
 You may need to scale up your App Service Plan SKU to support the additional amount of storage needed for your knowledge store.

-**Warning:** If you do not enable EasyAuth, your website will be available **on the public internet** by default.
-This means that **other people can connect and use the website**.
-You will **incur Azure OpenAI charges** for all usage of your website.
-If you upload documents, that **knowledge will be accessible to all users**.
+Warning: If you do not enable EasyAuth, your website will be available on the public internet by default.
+This means that other people can connect and use the website.
+You will incur Azure OpenAI charges for all usage of your website.
+If you upload documents, that knowledge will be accessible to all users.

 If you want to protect the website it is highly recommended that you set `Require Easy Auth` to true during the deployment and then configure EasyAuth authentication on the App Service once the deployment completes.
 Once EasyAuth is configured, each user will be required to login and they will have their own knowledge base which is not shared with other users.